dfranklinau/website-generator/README.md

 The `config` variable contains the JSON contents of the `website-generator.config.json` file at the root of the directory.

+The `head` variable contains convenience information that's commonly referenced in the `<head>` tag of HTML:

+- `head.title`: the title of the current page, formatted to include parent section titles.

 The `runtime` variable contains various information relating to the time of
 generation: